House slave: United States

-In many households, the treatment of slaves varied to the slave's skin color.
+In many households, the treatment of slaves varied according to the slave's skin color.
 Darker-skinned slaves worked in the fields, while lighter-skinned house servants had comparatively better clothing, food and housing.
 Referred to as "house negroes", they had a higher status and standard of living than a field slave or "field negro" who worked outdoors.

-As in President Thomas Jefferson's household, the presence of lighter-skinned slaves as household servants was not merely an issue of skin color.
+As in Thomas Jefferson's household, the presence of lighter-skinned slaves as household servants was not merely an issue of skin color.
 Sometimes planters used mixed-race slaves as house servants or favored artisans because they were their children or other relatives.
 Several of Jefferson's household slaves were possibly children of his father-in-law John Wayles and the enslaved woman Betty Hemings, who Jefferson's wife inherited upon her father's death.
-In turn, Jefferson had sexual relations with the daughter of Betty and John Wayles Sally Hemings, the half-sister to Thomas Jefferson's wife.
+In turn, Jefferson had sexual relations with the daughter of Betty and John Wayles, Sally Hemings, the half-sister to Thomas Jefferson's wife.
 The Hemings children grew up to be closely involved in Jefferson's household staff activities.
 Two sons trained as carpenters.
 Three of his four surviving mixed-race children with Sally Hemings passed into white society as adults.

 The term "house negro" appears in print by 1711.
 On 21 May of that year, The Boston News-Letter advertised that "A Young House-Negro Wench of 19 Years of Age that speaks English to be Sold."
 In a 1771 letter, a Maryland slave-owner compared the lives of his slaves to those of "house negroes" and "plantation negroes", refuting an accusation that his slaves were poorly fed by saying they were fed as well as "plantation negroes", though not as well as the "house negroes".
 In 1807, a report of the African Institution of London described an incident in which an old woman was required to work in the field after she refused to throw salt-water and gunpowder on the wounds of other slaves who had been whipped.
 According to the report, she had previously enjoyed a favored status as a "house negro".

 Margaret Mitchell made use of the term to describe a slave named Pork in her famed 1936 Southern plantation fiction, Gone With the Wind.

 African-American activist Malcolm X commented on the cultural connotations and consequences of the term in his 1963 speech "Message to the Grass Roots", wherein he explained that during slavery, there were two types of slaves: "house negroes" who worked in the master's house, and "field negroes" who performed outdoor manual labor.
 He characterized the house negro as having a better life than the field negro, thus being unwilling to leave the plantation and potentially more likely to support existing power structures that favored whites over blacks.
 Malcolm X identified with the field negro.